abhisheksuvarna782-coder/FUTURE_FS_03/README.md

 ### Description.
-A responsive catering service website designed to showcase menu offerings and allow customers to send event enquiries easily The website provides a professional online presence for a local catering business based in Mangaluru, Karnataka.
+A responsive catering service website designed to showcase menu offerings and allow customers to send event enquiries easily The website provides a professional online presence for a local catering business based in Mangaluru, Karnataka

 ### Features
 - Modern and responsive UI